Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: CoM offset calibration principle and results

 \subsection{Simulation Result}

-Using the science mode readouts, the ES-AKF estimates the CoM offsets $\mathbf{b}_1^{O_1}$ and $\mathbf{b}_2^{O_2}$ of TM1 and TM2 relative to the spacecraft.
-The convergence behavior of these estimates is presented in Figures~\ref{fig:tm1_com_convergence} and~\ref{fig:tm2_com_convergence}.
+Using the science mode readouts, the ES-AKF estimates the CoM offsets $\mathbf{b}_1^{O_1}$ and $\mathbf{b}_2^{O_2}$ of TM1 and TM2 relative to the SC.
+The convergence behavior of these estimates is presented in Figs.~\ref{fig:tm1_com_convergence} and~\ref{fig:tm2_com_convergence}.